CanonicalLtd/maas-docs/en/intro-concepts.md

 ### Rescue mode

 Boot a node ephemerally (Ubuntu running in memory on the underlying machine).
-This allows a user SSH to the machine for maintenance purposes.
+This allows a user to SSH to the machine for maintenance purposes.
 This can be done for a Deployed or Broken node as well as for a node that failed to deploy.

 Authentication and access to the node's storage works the same way it would as